RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 The **skeleton** provides support, protection & movement.
 It's support for our bodies & anchor points for muscles.
 It protects internal organs & the brain.
 Stores Ca & minerals needed by organism.

 ##### Function Of The Skeleton
 - Production of white & red blood cells.
-Cartilage provides smooth surface where bones come togeth at joins preventing to the ends of bones.
+Cartilage provides smooth surface where bones come together at joins preventing to the ends of bones.
 Skeletal muscles used for voluntary movements.

 #### Musculoskeletal Disease